 - other broadcasting services in that licence area, including national services

 - whether the applicant is able to provide the proposed service.

 We also consider whether this licence would lead to a situation we don’t want such as:

-- 1 person in control of more than 1 community broadcasting service in the same licence area
+- one person in control of more than one community broadcasting service in the same licence area

 After we give you a licence

-If we give you a licence, you must start to broadcast within 1 year unless we agree to a longer date.
+If we give you a licence, you must start to broadcast within one year unless we agree to a longer date.